 My friend Adam Lee is a respected Nashville fitness trainer.
 He’s also a running coach and a marathon veteran who qualified for the Boston Marathon.
 I asked him to provide you with a Nashville-specific consult.

 First Things First Whether you’re running your first race or Nashville returnee, it’s awesome that you’ve prepared yourself for this race.
 Even getting to this point is a victory.
-But let me encourage you to temper your expectations.

 Registration The Music City Center is a great facility for herding thousands of people through registration.
 You can pick your registration packet on Thursday, noon-7 pm and Friday, 10 am- 7 pm.
 Get there as early as possible to avoid long waits.